mailru/sumbur-ruby/README.md

 # Sumbur

-It is an implementation of Sumbur spreading algorithm authored by Maksim Kalinchenko uint32@mail.ru
+It is an implementation of Sumbur consistent spreading algorithm authored by Maksim Kalinchenko uint32@mail.ru

 Here is an explanation of algorithm as far as I could understand it: